manogarik/SBA319/README.md

 - RESTful API for Flights, Passengers, and Bookings
 - MongoDB integration using Mongoose
+- MongoDB validation rules have been applied to prevent entering invalid data.
 - Data validation and custom schema rules
 - Modular route structure
 - Environment-based configuration